swarbler/countryguess/README.md

 - ability to enable and disable disputed territories
 - ASCII art map fills in with each country you type in
     - *excl. countries that are too small to be shown in the ASCII map*
+- saving your score in a scores.txt file

 ![main menu](/screenshots/north-america.png)